retrohun/bakefat/README.md

 ## The bakefat command line

+The get a full list of supported command-line flags, run `bakefat help` or `bakefat --help`.

 Each bakefat invocation creates or overwrites a FAT filesystem image file.
 The bakefat command-line consists of one or more flags, and it ends with the filename of the image file.
 The order of flags doesn't matter. bakefat